lautriv/PSFalcon/real-time-response/README.md

 `-String`: Command string (text that follows the 'base command')

+`-RawCommand`: Raw PowerShell string to execute with runscript

 `-Timeout`: Time to wait for the command request in seconds [default: 30, maximum 600]

 `-Optional`: List of a subset of hosts we want to run the command on.
 If this list is supplied, only